bellugg/widget-docs/docs/listening-for-changes.md

 sidebar_label: Listening for changes
 ---

-After you have done widget loading on your web application, the next step is adding a listener for form value changes.
+After you have done widget loading on your web application, the next step is adding a listener for widget form value changes.
 Code snippets below are examples for popular JavaScript frameworks:

+## Implementation Examples

-## Plain JavaScript
+### Plain JavaScript

 ```js
 document.querySelector('bellugg-widget')